Cumulocity-IoT/cumulocity-app-builder/README.md

 ## Troubleshooting

  ### Application Builder 2.0.0 and later

+ * **Persistent 'Under Maintenance' Warning Despite Upgrade to Application Builder 2.0:**
+   Typically, users should encounter this warning during the upgrade procedure, although its presence should be brief – lasting no more than a few minutes.
+If this warning persists even after the upgrade has finished, it indicates a potential issue during plugin installation or may be connected to network-related problems.
+To address this issue, you can follow these steps:

+	**Note**: You may need to install your widgets/plugins manually from widget catalog or from administration after following these steps.

+	 1. Logout from Application Builder Application.
+	 2. Login again to cumulocity and navigate to Administration -> Ecosystem -> All Applications
+	 3. Select Application Builder (custom) and delete it.
+	 4. Click on Add Application
+	 5. Install Application Builder 2.0 from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases)
+	 6. Logout from Administration
+	 7. Login again to cumulocity and navigate to Application Builder
+	 8. Application Builder 2.0 will commence the installation process.

+	 If the problem continues to persist, please don't hesitate to reach out to us for assistance using [Software AG Tech Community](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).

  *  **Widget/plugins are not installed after upgrade:**
  There are multiple reasons that your widgets/plugins might not installed such as browser page refreshed, network error, etc.